 Technology today allows us to do many more thorough treatments of dental conditions.
 One of these advances is the use of the microscope in treatment of teeth needing root canals.
-We at Deer Park Dental want you to have the very best of care.
+Our team at Deer Park Dental want you to have the very best dental care.
 We work with specialists that use the dental microscope to treat your tooth, especially for complex cases, to achieve the best possible care available.

 Teeth in the back of the mouth have stronger forces on them than the front teeth.
 Generally we recommend having a cap or crown placed on the endodontically treated tooth so that the forces of biting and chewing do not split or fracture the tooth resulting in the tooth having to be extracted.
 If a tooth splits in half, down the middle, it will not be able to be saved or restored.
 If the root canal is in a front tooth, the tooth often does not need a cap or crown but may just need a filling where the specialist accessed the center of the tooth from the back of the tooth.

 Alternatives to Root Canal Treatment